alacritty/alacritty/README.md

 In the terminals we've [benchmarked](http://github.com/jwilm/vtebench), Alacritty is either faster or **way** faster than the others.
 If you've found a case where this isn't true, please report a bug.

+**_Why isn't feature X implemented?_**

+Alacritty has many great features, but not every feature from every other terminal.
+This could be for a number of reasons, but sometimes it's just because we aren't interested in the added complexity.
+This means you won't find things like tabs or splits (which are best left to a window manager or [terminal multiplexer][tmux]) nor niceties like a GUI config editor.

 **_macOS + tmux + vim is slow!
 I thought this was supposed to be fast!_**